Software Development

 When the code needs the story behind the task.

 A development task is rarely just a title.
-It belongs to an epic, inherits constraints, depends on decisions and may reference algorithms, risks, tests, evidence and prior attempts.
+It belongs to an epic, inherits constraints, depends on decisions and may reference risks, tests, evidence and prior attempts.
 Nolta keeps that chain available before AI work starts and after its output is reviewed.

 • Return generated code, tests, documentation or analysis as a structured proposal instead of a disconnected chat result.